Pre-K Printable Fun

 Provide a paper plate and tissue paper squares for your preschooler to create a paper plate turtle shell.
 Introduce the term scutes, and other facts, as they make their critter.

 Your preschooler may wish to add a head and legs as well!
-Or the turtle might have it's legs and head tucked into his shell.
+Or maybe they want to pretend the turtle has its legs and head tucked into the shell and leave it as is.
+View Member Instructions

 Picture